Are you selling the future?

 Some teams sell only features in (and appeal to problems solved by) the current version.
-This mitigates the risk of false promises, but puts the company at a disadvantage to competitors who have (or are willing to talk about) more features.
+This mitigates the risk of false promises, but puts the company at a disadvantage to competitors who have (or are willing to talk about) more features–or those who already have them.
 Once a product attracts competition, and in particular once the market is mature enough that companies submit detailed RFPs, it becomes more and more difficult to sell only what’s currently available.

 If your company is in position that it has to sell features it doesn’t have to stay viable, you are taking a huge gamble that you’ll be able to deliver………Failure to have a strategy for dealing with estimates when they are wrong is bad management.
 Having a well groomed backlog, keeping teams together over time, aligning teams with business units or products, holding teams accountable for establishing a stable velocity, will all help make estimates more accurate over time.
 Nothing is going to help if we can’t deal with the reality of an oversubscribed product delivery team.